felipemelendez/xpo-lm/README.md

 }
 ```

-### Querying a vector / embedding [#](https://supabase.com/docs/guides/ai/vector-columns#querying-a-vector--embedding)

-Similarity search is the most common use case for vectors. `pgvector` supports 3 new operators for computing distance:
+## 🔍 How Vector Search Works

+When searching for similar vectors, `pgvector` supports 3 distance measurements:

 | **Operator** | **Description**           |
 |--------------|---------------------------|
 | `<->`        | Euclidean distance        |
 | `<#>`        | Negative inner product    |
 | `<=>`        | Cosine distance           |

+Our system uses cosine distance (`<=>`) which measures the angle between vectors and works well for text similarity.

+### The Function That Handles Search

 ```sql
 create or replace function match_documents (